amr08/WWC-Feature/README.md

 **Task:**       Implement Google Maps feature seamlessly on top of Ruby without disrupting the
             current framework as this was an active page.

-**Challenges:** Prior to this project, I had not worked with Ruby before so there was a bit of a learning curve just to get started.
+**Challenges:** Prior to this project, I had not worked with Ruby so there was a bit of a learning curve to get started and navigate the Dev 			 Environment.
 It was
 			challenging to work with a large, active codebase.
-It was crucial to be very careful about workflow in order to avoid conflicts (e.g., rebasing daily, restructiong schemadb weekly, etc).
+It was crucial to be very careful about workflow in order to avoid conflicts (e.g., rebasing daily, updating schemaDB often, etc).

 **Outcome:** 	Success!
 Google Places API JavaScript feature integrated into Ruby on Rails